 DON’T forget to write up a maintenance “to do” list

-Keeping a maintenance “to do” list is one of the first things any theatre owner should do to keep their theatre in tip top shape.
+Keeping a theatre servicing and maintenance “to do” list is one of the first things any theatre owner should do to keep their theatre in tip-top shape.
 Enlist the help of your staff to report maintenance needs, and make sure tasks on your maintenance list are actioned regularly.
 This way you never have to worry about falling behind, and even if an unexpected inspection happens to occur, you’ll be so on top of things you won’t have anything to worry about.